patternfly-kotlin/mvp/README.md

 #### Lifecycle

-The place manager (see below) manages the lifecycle of presenters.
-Override one of the following methods to take part in the lifecycle of a presenter:
+Presenters are managed by a place manager (see below).
+Override one of the presenter methods to take part in the lifecycle of a presenter:

 1. `bind()`